Deep Empirical Risk Minimization in finance: looking into the future: Introduction

-The generalization of the trained network or its out-of-sample performance is the key property determining its effectiveness.
-We study this central question by defining the pathwise cost of an action as a \emph{deterministic function of the randomness}.
-Then, the performance of the action is the expected value of this deterministic function and the loss function described above is simply its empirical average.
-This novel reformulation of the optimal decision problem is our main observation allowing us to directly apply results from statistical machine learning without detailed analysis, providing useful estimates and tools for the analysis of dynamic deep Monte Carlo optimization.
-To articulate this general roadmap with clarity, we avoid technical constructs and only emphasize the fundamental structures and the connections between them.
+As always, the generalization of the trained network is the key property that is of paramount importance.
+We study this central question in a general setting with a fixed training set to also explore the feasibility of purely data-driven implementations.
+Our key observation is to carefully formulate the general stochastic optimal control problem by expressing the pathwise cost of a feedback policy as a function of the randomness whose expected value is the performance of this strategy, so that the loss function used in the training is its empirical average.
+A central structural assumption this approach makes is that, the reward function for all actions can be computed once a trajectory of the randomness is given.
+This structure which is pervasive in quantitative finance, is further elaborated in Remark \ref{r.structure} below.
+Thus, these recent approaches can be viewed as empirical risk minimization, enabling us to directly apply classical results from statistical machine learning with ease and provide useful estimates and tools for their analysis.
+The explicit dependence on the randomness also clarifies how overfitting causes non-adaptedness on the training data.
+To articulate this maybe not so well-known but potentially conducive reformulation with clarity, we avoid technical constructs and assumptions, and focus on emphasizing the fundamental structures and connections.

-It is well-known that the optimal feedback controls of dynamic optimization problems are determined by the conditional expectation of the value function evaluated at the future controlled random state and the above approach essentially uses a regression estimate of this conditional expectation \citep{FS}.
-It is therefore natural that these successful studies implicitly face the classical bias-variance trade-off described in the seminal paper of \citet{GBD}.
-However, the dynamic nature of the decisions is an essential feature that separates stochastic optimal control from the classical regression or interpolation.
-The optimal or near-optimal decisions depend on a time-varying estimate of the randomness driving the dynamics of the state.
-In general there is no causality and in some applications the available data for training is limited in size.
-Hence, as opposed to interesting recent studies arguing the benefits of more complex networks and interpolation (cf.~\citet{BHMM} and the references therein), in dynamic settings overfitting causes the loss of the most salient restriction of the problem, namely, the adaptedness of the decisions to the information flow.
+It is well-known that optimal feedback controls or investment strategies are determined by the conditional expectations of the value function evaluated at future controlled random states \citep{FS}, and the above method essentially uses a regression estimate of these expectations.
+It is therefore natural that it implicitly faces the classical bias-variance trade-off as articulated in \cite{GBD,JWHT,LG}.
+Indeed, optimal decisions depend on a time-varying estimate of the randomness driving the dynamics of the state, which is basically the return process in finance, and in some applications the available training data is limited in size.
+Hence, as opposed to interesting recent studies \cite{BHMM,zhang} arguing the benefits of more complex networks and interpolation, in this dynamic setting, overfitting causes the loss of the most salient restriction of the problem, namely, adaptedness of decisions to the information flow.